Realiserad/docker-openssl-3/README.md

 Minimal docker image with [OpenSSL 3.0](https://www.openssl.org/blog/blog/2021/09/07/OpenSSL3.Final).

+**Note:** As OpenSSL 3 is now standard on most (all?) modern Linux distributions, this repository has been marked as read-only and will no longer maintained.

 # Why

 Useful for testing OpenSSL commands when you need to be at the forefront, without having to touch your own system, potentially wreaking havoc in the process.